-My name is Amanda Como and I am running to be your next Councilperson.
+My name is Amanda Como and I am running to be your next Ward 1 Councilperson.

-The Ward 1 seat is available now because of Jim Boyes’ decision to resign over a conflict of interest for both the Prospect and Ferris Sophia project and the Lord & Taylor redevelopment plan.
+The seat is available due to the resignation of Jim Boyes over a conflict of interest for both the Prospect and Ferris Sophia project and the Lord & Taylor redevelopment plan.

-As I wrote during my first campaign, I believe the town of Westfield deserves a council of leaders that demonstrate a diversity of thought, ideas, and approach.
+I believe the town of Westfield deserves a council of leaders that demonstrate a diversity of thought, ideas, and approach.
 The town council should be encouraged to speak freely and engage in respectful discourse, healthy debate, and free thinking.
 When those behaviors are stifled, constituents lose their representation and voices go unheard.
-That is currently happening.

 I’ve been a Westfield resident for 15 years, and for the greater part of that time have served our community as a Welcome Club fundraising chair, class parent, softball and basketball coach, Girl Scout leader, PTO board member and much more.
 During my time volunteering, I have gotten to know many families, all with varying backgrounds, opinions and approaches.
 This awareness gives me a better pulse on what residents - especially those with children - want to see in Westfield.